Updated: January 11, 2022

 Why do we feel this container shortage will affect global supply chains and global trade for the long haul?
 Let’s get into it in this article.

 It’s no question that the global pandemic created a massive shortage of containers all across the world.
 It’s a simple supply and demand issue.

 The container shortage is the result of an increase in demand as more and more eCommerce retailers ship items using these containers.
 The shortage and covid pandemic affect a wide range of different industries, manufacturers and the data shows a sign that congestion may be lasting longer than just a few weeks.

 Durable and food production, retail and manufacturing are all impacted by this problem.
 There are not enough containers to put the orders into, which is resulting in cargo being backed up and left waiting to be chosen.
 Until there’s a solution, many industries are impacted by the shortage.

-The shipping container shortage in 2021 is due to the record-high demand for containers.
+The shipping container shortage in 2021 and 2022 is due to the record-high demand for containers.
 The shortage is making it difficult for industries to ship their products around the world.
 This form of cargo is in high demand in every major trading country.

 One of the main reasons for the ship container shortage is that cargoes require more than one container to move, which contributes to higher demand.
 Manufacturers and retailers are looking to optimize shipping space and many are using smaller-sized boxes.